vitalets/controlled-promise/README_TEMPLATE.md

 > Better control of JavaScript [Promises]

-This is a wrapping library over [Promises] providing control of promise lifecycle.
+A [Promise]-wrapping library providing advanced control of promise lifecycle.
-It is especially useful for promises in event-based code where you need to store `resolve` / `reject` callbacks and call them later.
+It is especially useful for dealing with promises in event-based code.
-*ControlledPromise* allows to reduce boilerplate code and split out promise manipulation from business logic.
+*ControlledPromise* allows to split out promise manipulation from business logic.
+It has tiny size and no dependencies.

 ## Installation
 ```bash